rishivanukuru/vanukuru.github.io.old/x_about.md

 ---
-layout: page
+layout: page_v2
 title: About
 permalink: /about/
 ---

+Hello there, I'm Rishi.

-My name is Rishi, and I'm currently a Master's student at IDC School of Design, IIT Bombay.
+I'm currently a Master's student at IDC School of Design, IIT Bombay.